YottaDB/YDBDoc/ProgGuide/devcycle.rst

 The procedure below describes how to define an environment variable.
 Use this procedure to define an environment variable either at the shell prompt or in your shell startup file.
 If you define the variable at the shell prompt, it will be effective only until you logout.
 If you define it in your .profile file (.cshrc, if using a C shell variant), it will be in effect whenever you log in.
 Your system manager may have already defined some of these variables.

 .. note::
    Each environment variable required by YottaDB is described and illustrated in individual sections following the procedure.
-Only gtm_dist, and in some cases gtmgbldir, gtm_principal and gtmroutines, are required by users who do not perform programming activities.
+Only ydb_dist, and in some cases ydb_gbldir, ydb_principal and ydb_routines, are required by users who do not perform programming activities.

 To define an environment variable type the following commands: